-- 17. PT Pretrial services agencies must not recommend defendants for supervised release with a secure bond. - 18.
-PT Except for defendants charged with an offense that is punishable by death, defendants screened out in accordance with DCJS policies, and risk assessment requirements, no pretrial services agency shall withhold investigation of or recommendations for defendants based on the nature of the charge or deny supervision to any pretrial defendant placed by any judicial officer. - 19.
+- 18. PT Pretrial services agencies must not recommend defendants for supervised release with a secure bond. - 19.
+PT Except for defendants charged with an offense that is punishable by death, defendants screened out in accordance with DCJS policies, and risk assessment requirements, no pretrial services agency shall withhold investigation of or recommendations for defendants based on the nature of the charge or deny supervision to any pretrial defendant placed by any judicial officer. - 20.
 CC Probation agencies funded with state funds shall not accept placements specifically for: - a.
-Cases with a deferred prosecution which are deferred prior to a trial/preliminary hearing or deferred dispositions that have not had a disposition hearing in court (sometimes referred to as "taken under advisement" or TUA) or - b.
-Cases solely for the collection of restitution, fines, and costs. - 20.
-All agencies established and operated under the authority of the CCCA and/or PSA agree to participate in initiatives endorsed by DCJS that are designed to advance the field.
+Cases with a deferred prosecution which are deferred prior to a trial/preliminary hearing or deferred dispositions that have not had a disposition hearing in court (sometimes referred to as "taken under advisement" or TUA), - b.
+Traffic infractions, - c.
+Cases sentenced to community services in lieu of fines/costs, or - d.
+Cases solely for the collection of restitution, fines, and costs or fees. - 21.
+All agencies established and operated under the authority of the CCCA and/or PSA agree to participate in initiatives endorsed by DCJS that are designed to advance the field. - 22.
+All agencies must have a signed Memorandum of Understanding (MOU) for the Pretrial and Community Corrections Case Management System (PTCC) between the administrative agent and DCJS.